andrevidela/Research-report/Thesis/index.md

 ### Fibonacci

-Here are there results of running our benchmarks 100 times in a row:
+Here are the results of running our benchmarks 100 times in a row:

 ```haskell
 ../Idris2_fib_benchmark/fibTestNoMutation.idr,